-Welcome to an Old World estate, with a fresh, forward-thinking attitude: original art works are created in Villa Lena’s studios; the restaurant serves dishes of produce grown organically on the estate; aperitivi are infused with foraged fruits; and apartments are furnished with carefully selected ‘upcycled’ furnishings spanning decades.
+Welcome to an Old World estate, with a fresh, forward-thinking attitude towards sustainability: original art works are created by artists in Villa Lena’s studios; the restaurant creates dishes mainly using produce grown organically on the estate, aperitivi are infused with foraged fruits and apartments are furnished with carefully selected ‘upcycled’ furnishings spanning decades.
+Whether a guest, artist or chef, it’s hard to leave Villa Lena without a renewed sense of purpose and a heightened respect for nature, an appreciation of the slower things in life, and a passion for using creativity to inspire and educate others.
 The deftly managed rebirth of Villa Lena respects the past as much as it looks to the future.
 Ancient tradition complements renewable technology and next-generation thinking.

 Ancient Soil, Slow Foods